 LED Strip Lights

-LED strip lights are perfect for your kitchen cabinets.
+LED strip lights are ideal for kitchen cabinets because they make the overall ambience very luminous and they also assist in cooking effortlessly even when it’s dark.
 They can technically be used in all three lighting scenarios, though they work best when used either under or above the cabinets.
 As you can see on the Lepro website, strip lights are available in a series of colours and lengths.
 Choose one that suits the ambience you’re going for, and then install them with ease.

 You see, strip lights have adhesive backs, meaning they literally stick to surfaces.
 So, you can stick these under your cabinets and either plug them into a socket or power them via batteries – it depends on the product.
 Now, you can turn them on and get the under cabinet lighting effect in minutes.
 The same process can be done above your cabinets as well, giving off a lovely effect.